OatsCG/UniSports-Catalog/README.md

 `meta.json` contains metadata for each school, including colours, logos, and their folder ID.

-Each school's folder has an `events.json`, and `version.txt` containing the event json's aggregation date.
+Each school's folder has an `events.json`, and `version.txt` embedding the event json's aggregation date.

 ## Folder Schema